Joykareko/Coding4Integrity/README.md

 # **Installation Guide** #

-To run and contribute on this project use the below procedure:
+To run this project on your local machine and <possibly> contribute on this project use the below procedure:
 1. git clone <githublink>
 2. cd coding4integrity
 3. virtualenv virtenv